posativ/regenwolken/doc/USAGE.rst

 allowed_chars
     allowed chars in email address. allow_private_bookmarks
-    mark bookmarks as private (requires authentication on redirect) public_registration
+    allows bookmarks upload or marked as private.
+Only affects new uploaded bookmarks.
+Private bookmarks requires authentication on redirect, as well. public_registration
     allow instant registration of accounts.
 If set to false, you have to manually activate accounts using ``bin/manage.py activate $email``